Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 ***Sergeant Tanner Lang***

-"The two supermutants are back in the gym again…"
+"The two supermutants are back in the gym again..."

 "You must be fuckin’ shittin’ me."
 Lanter said with precisely zero surprise.
 "They’re awake, of course they’re in the fuckin’ gym."

 "Well, so fuckin’ what?
 Why the fuck ain’t we there, too?
-I’m losing my goddamn *mind* reading these fuckin’ training slides…"
+I’m losing my goddamn *mind* reading these fuckin’ training slides..."

 "We gotta get that shit squared away," Lang reminded them, though his heart wasn’t in it.
 Truth was, he was bored too.

 Embassy security was a serious job, involving far more than standing around looking neat and impressive in dress blues.
 Not a year went by without *some* kind of an attack on a US diplomatic facility somewhere in the world, be it molotovs, suicide bombers, an angry mob, or even a team of armed gunmen.
 Lang and his Marines were either trained infantry or military policemen and all had seen action of some kind or another.

 The assignment on Cimbrean was related to the new permanent embassy with the Ten’Gewek, not that any of them were going to be stationed on Akyawentuo, at least... not constantly.
-No, they were going to be dealing with both humans and ETs, and the education involved in learning how to recognize, accommodate and protect all of the weird critters that might come visiting was…
+No, they were going to be dealing with both humans and ETs, and the education involved in learning how to recognize, accommodate and protect all of the weird critters that might come visiting was...

 Well, Lang was getting kinda sick and tired of reading through cultural summaries.
 He wasn’t an anthropologist.
 His job was making sure that if shit started exploding and bullets started flying, all the important people got out of there alive.
 Folctha seemed like a nice place.
-Pretty parks, wide streets, modern architecture, a great big interspecies melting pot… but it had seen its share of terrorist activity from the APA and hostile infiltration by the Hierarchy.
+Pretty parks, wide streets, modern architecture, a great big interspecies melting pot... but it had seen its share of terrorist activity from the APA and hostile infiltration by the Hierarchy.

 So the embassy needed them.
 And so they were riding in what *would* have been style if the *Boone’s Star* weren’t packed to the gills with talent and materiel.
 And all they could do was read their educational material, keep up their PT, and try not to go totally out of their minds from how *dull* a flight at warp through deep space was.